Call Downtown Dental Excellence Today!

 Traditional Metal Braces

-Traditional dental braces (or metal braces) are dental braces that are made of metal brackets that are attached to a patient’s teeth, and wires.
+Traditional dental braces (or metal braces) are dental braces that are made of metal brackets that are attached to a patient’s teeth and wires.
 More recent technology has allowed the wires of metal braces to adjust with the patient’s heat, speeding up the process of adjusting the patient’s teeth.
 Generally, traditional braces are the most affordable option.
 Part of the reason for their lower cost is due to the fact that metal braces are the most noticeable.

 Ceramic Braces

 Ceramic braces are very similar to metal braces, with the main difference being the color and material used for the brackets.
 Ceramic braces, as their name implies, are made with ceramic.
 This material is clear, allowing it to match the teeth.
 While ceramic braces are more expensive than traditional braces, they align the teeth at about the same speed.
-Keep in mind with ceramic braces, though, that they have a tendency to get discolored if they are not properly cared for.
+Keep in mind that with ceramic braces, though, they have a tendency to get discolored if they are not properly cared for.

 Lingual Braces

 Lingual braces are also metal, but they are attached to the back of the teeth instead of the front of the teeth.
 While this makes them nearly invisible, they can be a little more uncomfortable than traditional braces.
 They are also more expensive.
-It’s important to note than lingual braces are not an option in certain cases that require more severe alignments.
+It’s important to note that lingual braces are not an option in certain cases that require more severe alignments.

 Invisalign

 Invisalign braces are becoming a very popular choice when it comes to dental braces, because of a variety of factors.
-Invisalign braces are made with a clear plastic—making them practically invisible when a patient is wearing them.
-Invisalign can also be easily removed—making it much easier to keep both a patient’s teeth and the actual trays clean.
+Invisalign braces are made with a clear plastic, making them practically invisible when a patient is wearing them.
+Invisalign can also be easily removed, making it much easier to keep both a patient’s teeth and the actual trays clean.

 Call Downtown Dental Excellence Today!
-(281) 592-0597

 Can a General Dentist Provide Braces?